 (forecast avg North Carolina electric rates over the next 25 years)

-The most significant incentive to install solar panels for homes and businesses is the federal tax credit.
-Right now, the federal tax credit is equal to 26% of the total installed costs of installing a solar system.
-At the end of 2020, the amount of the credit will fall to 22%.
-This means that in order to maximize your savings potential, the best time to go solar in North Carolina is now.
+The federal tax credit is the most significant incentive to install solar panels for homes and businesses.
+Right now, the federal tax credit equals 30% of the total solar system costs.
+This percentage will remain at that number until the end of 2032.
+If you want to maximize your savings potential, now is a great time to go solar in North Carolina.

-North Carolina has a state-wide net metering policy that applies to all investor-owned utilities in the state.
-The law requires investor-owned utilities to credit you for any excess energy your solar system produces at the full retail value of electricity.
+North Carolina has a state-wide net metering policy that applies to investor-owned utilities.
+Under this law, the utility will credit you for the excess solar energy your system produces.
+Currently, most utilities value generation credits at the full retail rate, but this will change shortly.

 North Carolina does have a property tax exemption for solar panel systems.
 Under the Property Tax Abatement for Solar Electric Systems, 80% of the assessed value of the solar system is exempt from the homeowner's property taxes.